 Places of Mind, Occupied Lands: Edward Said (An Intellectual Biography)

-During his stay at Camargo, Timothy Brennan hopes to complete a draft of an intellectual biography of Edward W. Said, a Palestinian author and political figure widely considered to be among the most influential and original intellectuals of the last half-century.
+During his stay at Camargo, Timothy Brennan aimed at completing a draft of an intellectual biography of Edward W. Said, a Palestinian author and political figure widely considered to be among the most influential and original intellectuals of the last half-century.
 Drawing on personal letters, tape recordings, interviews, and exclusive access to his surviving family, the book grows out of his long friendship with the author, who died in 2003.
 Said, he argues, had composed a career-long story with a spectacular finale in which humanism and the humanities came to the very center of public life.